luiscastilho/dungeoneering/docs/README.md

 ## Contributing

 dungeoneering code can be loaded and run directly in [Processing](https://processing.org/) IDE.
-Clone this repository and open `dungeoneering.pde` file in Processing IDE.
+Clone this repository and open `dungeoneering.pde` file in Processing.

 Bugs can be reported through the project's [issues](https://github.com/luiscastilho/dungeoneering/issues) page.